 NOTE: Due to the sequential nature of the study of mathematics, once students have received credit for, or established proficiency at, one level in a sequence of mathematics coursework they are not allowed to receive credit toward graduation for a prior course in a lower sequence.
 Students with such questions concerning the applicability of sequential coursework should consult the department of Mathematics and Computer Science.

 Introduces the concepts of limit, continuity, derivative, integral and applications.
 It assumes some knowledge of trigonometric functions and equations for lines and conic sections.
-Prerequisite: 170 and 175 or equivalent, including trigonometry.
+Prerequisite: 180 or ACT Math 24 or higher or SAT Math 576 or higher.

-Continues the study of calculus and includes such topics as methods of integration, logarithms, exponentials, indeterminate forms, and infinite series.
-Prerequisite: 190
+Continues the study of calculus and includes such topics as applications of integrals, methods of integration, logarithms, exponential, indeterminate forms, polar and parametric equations, and infinite series.

 225 Discrete Mathematics (4)

-Introduces set theory and probability and deals with relations, digraphs, trees, lattices and Boolean algebras, and their computer application, as well as studying languages and grammar.
-Prerequisites: 170 or equivalent, Computer Science 110 or 111
+Introduces set theory and probability and deals with relations, digraphs, trees, lattices, and Boolean algebras and their computer application, as well as studying languages and grammar.
+Prerequisite 180 or Math Placement Level 4 or higher and CPSC 100.

 230 Linear Algebra and Vectors (3)